hakuba-winter

 snow-monkey-resorts-vehicles-bus

-For guests wanting to access the resorts in the comfort of their own transport, we can arrange a private tour or charter customised to fit your needs, starting and ending at any destination including from/to Nagano Station and any resort in the region.
+For guests wanting to access the resorts in the comfort of their own transport, we can arrange a private tour or charter customized to fit your needs, starting and ending at any destination including from/to places as far as Tokyo and Narita Airport or Haneda Airport!
 Our drivers and vehicles are fully certified, allowing us to transport you to and from your preferred destinations in combination with any activity that suits your schedule.